saltstack/salt-windows-msi/documentation/idea_KEEP_CONFIG.md

 `%SystemDrive%\ProgramData\SaltStack\SaltMinion\KEPT_CONFIG`
 which contains the path to the (former) INSTALLDIR/salt/conf.

-This file could be be created on default uninstall without `REMOVE_CONFIG` (the default).
+This file could be created on default uninstall without `REMOVE_CONFIG` (the default).
 On uninstall with REMOVE_CONFIG=1, no configuration remains.

 A (renewed) installation looks for configuration path